-The manifestation of the Spirit of fear would be a deep and reverential awe of our Creator, YHVH.
-This reverential fear will lead us to have a humble and surrendered heart towards our Father.
+The manifestation of the Spirit of Fear would be a deep and reverential awe of our Creator, YHVH.
+This reverential fear will lead to a humble and surrendered heart towards our Heavenly Father.

 “Humility inspires gratefulness for the works of Creation, an undeserved gift to man.
 Gratefulness encourages obedience to the instructions for maintaining goodness within the individual and the Earth.”
 Alwine, H (2017).
 The Creation Gospel Workbook 1, pg.91

 We can take our cue from Adam and Chava (Eve) in the garden.
-We can see the exact moment that they lost reverence for HaShem.
-They knew they has sinned and instead of coming before Him in repentance, they instead were filled with fear and hid from Him.
+We can see the exact moment that they lost their reverence for HaShem.
+They knew they has sinned and instead of coming before Him in repentance, they instead were filled with new fear and they hid from Him.

 “They became more conscious of them themselves and one another’s errors than that of God and His righteous works.”
 Alwine, H (2017).
 The Creation Gospel Workbook 1, pg.91

 Being in this space is what often leads to self-gratification and criticism of others.
-When we lose reverence for Father we step into fear and fear will keep us from trusting HaShem and worshipping Him in Spirit and in truth.
-This is the wrong kind of ear and it becomes a barrier to intimacy with our maker.
+When we lose reverence for HaShem we step into fear and fear will keep us from trusting and worshipping Him in Spirit and in truth.
+This is the wrong kind of fear and it becomes a barrier to intimacy with our Maker.
 For the “fear of God is the beginning of all wisdom.”
 Proverbs 9:10

 - Do you truly revere your Adonai Elohim or are you afraid of Him?

-- How can you move away from fear of God and His punishment to revering Him as an act of worship?
+- How can you move away from fear of HaShem and His punishment to revering Him as an act of worship?